- Reggio Emilia

 What makes for a great preschool?

-What school says: Kindergarten students work at their own pace with hands on materials to gain an excellent understanding, especially in the language & math areas.
+What SLM says: Kindergarten students work at their own pace with hands on materials to gain an excellent understanding, especially in the language & math areas.
 This prepares them to be more independent learners who will thrive in any elementary school environment.